 Lighting is one of the major contributors to the internal heat gains and energy use of the building.
-Most energy codes set the maximum amount on lighting energy consumption in terms of Lighting Power Density (LPD).
+Most energy codes set the maximum amount of lighting energy consumption in terms of Lighting Power Density (LPD).
 The platform automatically loads the defined maximum LPD when you select the energy code from the Project page.
-This is based on an area-weighted average of your building type and code version applied to a PNNL Prototype Building.
+Important point to note that if the model is exported from drawing.tool, then the area-weighted average of applied templates is populated.
+More details can be found in this article.

 The platform automated LPD values are referred from ASHRAE Standard 90.1 Table 9.5.1 or the IECC Table C405.3.2(2) for your code version.
 If a specific local code is selected (e.g. Title 24 for the State of California), then that code manual is referenced to automate the LPD input.